Search This Blog

 I’ve no need for rows, nor for “weeds”;

-still, they remain.
-I do not pluck.
+so, still, they remain.

-I leave, I
+I do not pluck; I leave, I wait

-wait for them to explain, to show me;
+for them to explain, to show me:

 I am learning